 Make sure you know if the light fixtures you are importing require any extra documentation as it will save you trouble in the long run!

 China is the largest exporter of LED lights with Chinese manufacturers offering LED lights at a price at least 50% cheaper than your local markets.
 Moreover, the United States is the largest importer of lamps and lighting fixtures so it’s lucrative for you to know how to import from China.

 There are several steps you need to take in order to get the best deal and quality products from China.

 MAPS is an acronym for questions to ask yourself when importing light fixtures from China and any manufacturer for that matter.

 It is extremely important to do your research when looking for suppliers in China.
 Engage with an LED manufacturer who is a global wholesaler.
 Being a registered brand in the United States or Canada will ensure that you are not dealing with a local company who may not be able to supply to your needs.
-Many wholesalers make it easy to import export Canada USA.
+Many wholesalers make it easy to import from Canada to the U.S.

 Attend trade expos where you can find a large number of LED suppliers in one place.
 At trade expos you can check products and ask for prices while also inspecting the quality of the product.